realthunder/asm3-wiki/Core-Changes.md

   `onBeforeChangeLable()` function to notify the new label.
 For example, `App::Link` supports label inside subname reference, and will auto adjust all affected label subname reference in `onBeforeChangeLabel()` function.

+* `onUpdateElementReference()`, will be called when any element reference in some of the object's link property is changed, due to topological changes in the linked model.

+* <a name="canloadpartial"></a>`canLoadPartial()`, allow the object to inform the document whether it can can be partially loaded when restoring as an externally linked object.

+  Partial loading means the object will be created but not restored when its document is restored.

+  The return value of this function has the following meaning,
+  * 0, the object must be fully loaded,
+  * 1, the object must be fully loaded, but all its directly depending objects can be partially loaded.
+  * 2, the object itself can be partially loaded.

 ## `DocumentObjectExtension`